Empirical bias-reducing adjustments to estimating functions: Introduction

+The RB$M$-estimators have the same asymptotic distribution, and hence the same asymptotic efficiency properties, as the original $M$-estimators.
+The definition of asymptotically-valid inference and model selection procedures follows directly from the ones developed for the original $M$-estimators (e.g. generalized Wald tests and information criteria).

+Implicit and explicit RB$M$-estimation, apart from being more general than the methods listed in Table 1, are also easier to implement for arbitrary models through automatic differentiation.
+The only key required input for a computer implementation is an implementation of the contributions to either the estimating or objective function.
+The \texttt{MEstimation} Julia package \citep{mestimation} is a proof-of-concept of such a general-purpose implementation.

-If the estimating functions are the components of the gradient of an objective function, as is the case in maximum likelihood and maximum composite likelihood estimation, then, we show that bias reduction can always be achieved by the maximization of an appropriately penalized version of the objective.
-This is in contrast to the method in \citet{firth:1993} which does not always have a penalized likelihood interpretation; see, for example, \citet{kosmidis+firth:2009}, who derive a necessary and sufficient condition for the existence of bias-reducing penalized likelihood for generalized linear models.
+If the estimating functions are the components of the gradient of an objective function, as is the case in estimation based on likelihoods or composite likelihoods, then, we show that implicit RB$M$-estimation can always be achieved by the maximization of an appropriately penalized version of the objective.
+This is in contrast to the method in \citet{firth:1993} which does not always have a penalized likelihood interpretation; see, for example, \citet[Theorem~1]{kosmidis+firth:2009}.
 Moreover, it is shown that the bias-reducing penalized objective closely relates to information criteria for model selection based on the Kullback-Leibler divergence.
-The functions of the parameters and the data that are used for bias reduction and model selection differ only by a known scalar constant.
-These observations, establish, for the first time, a strong link between reduction of bias in estimation and model selection.
-It is also shown that the RB$M$-estimators have the same asymptotic distribution, hence the same asymptotic efficiency properties, as the original $M$-estimators, and we discuss inference and model selection with RB$M$-estimates.
+The penalties that are used for bias reduction and model selection differ only by a known scalar constant.
+These observations, establish, for the first time, a strong link between model selection and reduction of bias in estimation.
+We also show how plug-in penalties to the penalized objectives can be used to enrich RB$M$-estimation with extra, desirable properties, such as estimates that are always finite in categorical response models, without sacrificing reduction of bias.